Integrating Empirical Biography with Theoretical Framework Development

 2.1 Human Systems Theory in Thought Engineering

-Thought Engineering understands humans as systems with the following hierarchical structure:
+Proposed Model: Thought Engineering hypothesizes that humans can be understood as systems with the following hierarchical structure:

 2.2 Fundamental Theorem of Self-OS Engineering